Words from our Founding Chairman.

-Dr. Tachi Yamada shares his thoughts about the importance of physician-scientists below.
+We are proud to share the late Dr. Tachi Yamada’s thoughts about the importance of physician-scientists below.

 When you receive a stethoscope for your third birthday, chances are you’ll find yourself pursuing a career in medicine.
 That was exactly the case for Dr. Tachi Yamada, a highly-esteemed physician-scientist with extensive experience in the medical community.
 As the grandson of one of the first Japanese-born, American-educated medical professionals in the U.S., Dr. Yamada grew up believing that he’d follow in his grandfather’s footsteps.
 Although he was committed to this path as a youth, he took a brief detour majoring in history and minoring in philosophy at Stanford University.